Dated December 2025

 This includes:

-• providing the product or service; and
+• providing the Product or Services; and

 • assisting you with your inquiries or concerns.